SongshGeo/shifting_baseline/docs/getting-started/quickstart.md

 # Quick Start Guide

-This guide will get you up and running with Past1000 in just a few minutes.
+This guide will get you up and running with Shifting Baseline in just a few minutes.

 ## Basic Workflow

-The typical workflow with Past1000 involves three main steps:
+The typical workflow with Shifting Baseline involves three main steps:

 1. **Load Data**: Import historical records and climate reconstruction data
 2. **Process Data**: Standardize and prepare data for analysis